pathivu/pathivu/README.md

 }
 ```

-Katchi connects to your chola instance for live log tailing as well as viewing a log snapshot.
+Katchi connects to your pathivu server instance for live log tailing as well as viewing a log snapshot.
 It can be triggered in the following way:

 ```sh
 $ katchi logs --host=http://localhost:5180